 Medicare Special Needs Plans

 Humana has SNP plans available with dual eligibility.
-Dual eligibility means that people with both Medicaid and Medicare are eligible to receive this type of care.
+Dual eligibility means that people with both Medicaid and Medicare can receive this type of care.
 The plan has a low MOOP of $3,450 and a $0 monthly premium.

 UnitedHealthcare’s Local PPO is also available to dual-eligible beneficiaries and has a MOOP of $7,550.